Tony Romo: Endorsements

 In 2018, Romo filled the vacancy of Jon Gruden in Corona's "Corona Hotline" commercials.
 Romo has maintained his recurring position in the series of advertisements, and many of the television ad spots feature his fantasy football advice.

 Philanthropy

-As of 2013, Romo hosted a youth football camp in Burlington, Wisconsin, annually during the summer, since 2004.
-In the Dallas area, Romo participated in community activities in collaboration with United Way, the Make-A-Wish Foundation, and the Society for the Prevention of Cruelty to Animals.
+Romo has hosted an annual youth football camp in Burlington, Wisconsin since 2004.
+In the Dallas area, Romo participated in community activities in collaboration with United Way, the Make-A-Wish Foundation and the Society for the Prevention of Cruelty to Animals.